Try these 7 corporate travel hacks on your next business trip

 Onboard business travel hacks

 Most business travelers like to catch up on a little bit of work during a flight.
 The problem is that it’s hard to work comfortably on your laptop in such confined spaces.
 Working on a tablet is generally more comfortable in the air, and most airlines will allow you to connect a small Bluetooth keyboard.
-Dozens of airlines also offer – often for free.
+Dozens of airlines also offer onboard Wi-Fi – often for free.
 Those that scoff at travel pillows have probably never owned one; go for an inflatable model with a natural cotton cover or carry-on a lightweight feather-filled vest or jacket that will do the same trick.

 Surviving layovers on business trips